Fort Collins Staff

 Christine Kruger-Remus, Case Manager/IT Specialist

 Christine Kruger-Remus is a “Jack-of-all-trades” (or maybe “Jill-of-all-trades”) at DRS.
 Primarily she is a case manager at the Loveland branch office, but she also is the IT Manager for both offices, conducts the Client Survey each year, and is responsible for the website for the annual parade and festival fundraiser for the agency.
 Christine holds a Masters of Social Work from Colorado State University.
 While there, she did an internship which led to her interest in working with people who have disabilities, and this work has become her passion.
 She has been with DRS since 2010.
 In spite of her busy schedule, Christine has successfully self-published a number of books, several of which are about different disabilities and techniques for managing them.
 She also enjoys spending time with her husband and six cats, reading, playing her flute, and interior decorating.

 Worked at DRS 6 years.
 Worked as Therapist at Turning Point most recently before DRS.
 BS in Forestry form Northern Arizona University.
 MS Candidate for Marriage and Family Therapy at Colorado State University.

-The activist arm of Disabled Resource Services is Sherri Reichow, LSW, who serves as DRS’s Social Security Disability Advocate, Community Transitions Specialist and Grass Roots Festival Event Coordinator.
+The activist arm of Disabled Resource Servies is Sherri Reichow, LSW, who serves as DRS’s Social Security Disability Advocate.
 She is a licensed Social Worker holding a Master’s degree from the University of Kansas.
 Sherri is a member of the National Association of Social Workers and The Golden Key National Honor Society.
 She launched the DRS Grass Roots festival in 2012, and is an avid leader in today’s Disability Rights Movement.
 She can be reached at (970) 449-6979 or [email protected].